You are tuned to the most listened-to radio talk show in America, heard at over 600 great radio stations, hosted by me, Rushlin Boy.

 Did he use that method?

-No, well he came in uh a variety of different ways, and he didn't have to ask for asylum until the end because we just let him in.
+Well, he came in a variety of different ways, and he didn't have to ask for asylum until the end because we just let him in.

-I mean, uh he was he was on the list, but we didn't read the list, and then when he got here, it turned out that you know one office is investigating him and the other one's giving him a green card as a religious instructor.
+And then when he got here, it turned out that, you know, one office is investigating him, and the other one's giving him a green card as a religious instructor.

-I mean, we you know, if you look back at the ninety-three attack, we had very good reason to know that it was coming.
+I mean, if you look back at the 93 attack, we had very good reason to know that it was coming.

-We had um the FBI conducting surveillance in the late nineteen eighties of these guys as they were conducting paramilitary training uh out in Long Island.
+We had the FBI conducting surveillance in the late 1980s of these guys as they were conducting paramilitary training out in Long Island.

-Um we had uh, you know, CIA angle to this because they were basically funding large parts of the Mujahideen in Pakistan and uh I'm sorry, in Afghanistan, and they were doing it through the Pakistanis who were very sympathetic to the most anti-American uh elements of the Mujahideen.
+We had CIA angled to this because they were basically funding large parts of the mujahideen in Pakistan and I'm sorry, in Afghanistan, Afghanistan, and they were doing it through the Pakistanis who were very sympathetic to the most anti-American elements of the Mujahideen.

-And then we had this murder of Meyer Kahani, the founder of the Jewish Defense League uh in nineteen ninety, where uh that murder was committed by a guy named Saeed Nasser, who was actually reporting to the blind sheikh even while the blind sheik was over in Egypt.
+And then we had this murder of Meyer Kahani, the founder of the Jewish Defense League in 1990, where that murder was committed by a guy named Saeed Nasir, who was actually reporting to the blind sheikh even while the blind sheikh was over in Egypt.

-Uh and though it was quite clear from the stuff that was seized from him that he was part of something that was much bigger and had much more ambitious uh designs than just the murder of Kahani, uh there was a decision made at that time uh to treat that murder like it was the work of a lone gunman uh in order to prevent any religious element from getting into the case, which I think was a a big mistake, unfortunately.
+And though it was quite clear from the stuff that was seized from him that he was part of something that was much bigger and had much more ambitious designs than just the murder of Kahani, there was a decision made at that time to treat that murder like it was the work of a lone gunman in order to prevent any religious element from getting into the case, which I think was a big mistake, unfortunately.

 No, there you go.

-The legal situation again, the legal circumstance seemed seems to be uh present in this in misjudging uh uh the way to actually go about this and assessing the threat.
+The legal circumstance seems to be present in this and misjudging the way to actually go about this and assessing the threat.

-How you learned about all this, and that of course helped you prepare your case.
+And that, of course, helped you prepare your case.

 And that was an eye-opener.

-In fact, the whole experience and watching the dynamic uh of him and other people in the Muslim community throughout the trial uh was a real eye opener for me.
+In fact, the whole experience and watching the dynamic of him and other people in the Muslim community throughout the trial was a real eye-opener for me.

-I wanted to believe in nineteen ninety-three the stuff that we were putting out that uh you know he had basically perverted what was otherwise a peaceful doctrine.
+I wanted to believe in 1993 the stuff that we were putting out, that he had basically perverted what was otherwise a peaceful doctrine.

-But what I found was going through all of his thousands of pages of uh transcripts and statements, was that when he cited scripture to justify acts of terrorism, uh to the extent he was quoting scripture or referring to it, he did it accurately, which shouldn't be a surprise.
+But what I found was going through all of his thousands of pages of transcripts and statements was that when he cited scripture to justify acts of terrorism, to the extent he was quoting scripture or referring to it, he did it accurately, which shouldn't be a surprise.

 He was a doctor.